celisoft/pumpkin_obsession/README.txt

 6- Known bug and issues

-- Fullscreen and movie playback are not supported on MacOS.
+- Movie playback are not supported on MacOS.
-- Fullscreen mode doesn't change game resolution.
-- Fullscreen mode only works during the game by pressing "F" key